inspec/inspec-aws/docs/resources/aws_vpc_endpoint_service.md

 # aws_vpc_endpoint_service

-Use the `aws_vpc_endpoint_service` InSpec audit resource to test the properties of a single AWS VPC Endpoint Service.
+Use the `aws_vpc_endpoint_service` InSpec audit resource to test the properties of a single AWS VPC endpoint service.

 ## Syntax

-An `aws_vpc_endpoint_service` resource block declares the tests for a single AWS VPC Endpoint Service by `service_name`.
+An `aws_vpc_endpoint_service` resource block declares the tests for a single AWS VPC endpoint service by `service_name`.

     describe aws_vpc_endpoint_service(service_name: 'aws.sagemaker.us-east-2.notebook') do
       it { should exist }